 Generally, a "broker non-vote" occurs when a broker, bank, or other nominee does not vote the shares because it (i) has not received voting instructions from the beneficial owner and (ii) lacks discretionary voting power to vote those shares with respect to a particular proposal.
-Broker non-votes are counted for purposes of determining the existence of a quorum at the Meeting, but they will have no effect on the outcome of any proposal on which we receive a broker non-vote other than the Reverse Stock Split Proposal.
-Although the Reverse Stock Split Proposal is a routine matter on which a broker may exercise its discretion and vote if it has not received voting instructions from the beneficial owner, if a broker determines not to exercise such discretion in that instance, then a broker non-vote will not be counted as a vote cast, but it will have the practical effect of a vote against the Reverse Stock Split Proposal because approval of that proposal requires the approval of majority of the voting power of all of our outstanding common stock.
+Broker non-votes are counted for purposes of determining the existence of a quorum at the Meeting, but they will have no effect on the outcome of any proposal.

 We encourage you to provide instructions to your brokerage firm, bank or other nominee by voting your proxy.
-This action ensures your shares will be voted at the Meeting on all matters up for consideration.
+This action ensures your shares will be voted at the Meeting on all matters up for consideration